 For example, my single line is $20 for talk and text and approximately $6 for taxes and fees.
 This is what I will be paying for the upcoming month.

 In addition, you will pay for the following month’s data.
-Crazy thing about it is that with full control of my data, I can whittle that data cost to almost nothing.
+The crazy thing about it is that with full control of my data, I can whittle that data cost to almost nothing.

 Because I spend the large majority of my time in WiFi locations, I was able to limit my data to .09GB for an entire month.
 This led to $0.89 in data charges!

 This is why Google Fi is the frugal choice(Link to our article on being frugal).

 Limited Phone Choices

-Unfortunately, there is some restrictions to the service when it comes to your phone choices.
-Google Fi only has a select amount of phones that work fully with their network hopping and WiFi switching.
+Unfortunately, there are some restrictions to the service when it comes to your phone choices.
+Google Fi only has a select amount of phones that work fully with its network hopping and WiFi switching.

 Don’t worry they have everything from the state of the art Pixel 3 all the way down to the frugal favorite Motorola G6 or the all-new Motorola G8(Links will take you to Amazon to check prices).